.:: WHO WE ARE ::.

 OUR HISTORY

-As long as I can remember, I’ve allways loved dogs.
+As long as I can remember, I’ve always loved dogs.
 I’m the only one in the family to love dogs, so no matter how hard I’d beg for a puppy my parents never allowed me to have one.
 Instead I had snails, silk worms, fishes and hamsters, which of course are not exactly the same as a dog.

 When I was 12, I started a collection of dog cards.
-That was the first time I saw a picture of a bobtail.
+That was the first time I saw a picture of a Bobtail.
 As I always knew I would have a dog, no matter how long it would take, I began wondering about it.
 It had to be a shepherd dog (as I rate sheepdogs the most intelligent and friendly dogs), a medium sized dog, not too small nor too big (something around 55-65 cm would do), with long hair (short coated dogs are not actually dogs, for me …), and light coloured.
 Given these “requirements”, my “list” was restricted to only two breeds: Briards and Bobtails.
-As Briards were said to have sometimes a nasty temper, and I liked the white/grey look, I decided on the bobtail.
+As Briards were said to have sometimes a nasty temper, and I liked the white/grey look, I decided on the Bobtail.

 My first picture of a Bobtail